chenm7/lamb-birth-weights/README.md

 In this project, I build a linear mixed effects model with birth weight as the response and the above variables as predictors.
 Sire is included as a random effect in the model due to the fact that the sires used in the study can be thought of as a sample from a larger population.
 Maximum likelihood and restricted maximum likelihood techniques are used to fit the model, and asymptotic covariance matrices are calculated.

 Please see the PDF document for a written report of the analysis.
+R code used for the project are included in-line.